My "Hello Teleport-World!" PoC

 TL;DR

-Le code -> github.com/dirien/teleport-poc
+Le code -> https://github.com/dirien/teleport-poc

-In my opinion, based of course from these little limited PoC, teleport
+In my opinion, based of course from these little limited PoC, teleport is definitely worth to consider.
+It is

 definitely better in terms of additional functionality to classic Bastion Hosts.
 The session recording and audit logs

-are definitely the sweet spot of teleport
+are definitely the sweet spot of teleport.